 By now you know that heat mapping can really provide you with useful insights.
 Just like currency conversion rate is important for a bank, marketing conversions are important for your online store’s success.
 So how can you use heatmap insights to boost conversions?

 The benefits of colour

 By looking at different colours, it’s easy to see user’s responses.
 We thoroughly recommend including colours within your heat map, making sure not to drown them out too much by using a wide range of tones and hues to work with.
 When you colour in certain areas, you can easily tell what type of users there is.

 Even if you want to use low-resolution images, you should make efforts to increase resolution.
 The lower your resolution, the lower the accuracy.
 However, high-resolution heat mapping will clearly show individual website pages and how they are linked.
-You can have a detailed and useful insight on how to optimise conversion rates as a result of using high-resolution mapping.
+You can have detailed and useful insights on how to optimise conversion rates as a result of using high-resolution mapping.

 Testing is very important, so test each of your images and various resolutions.
 There are some fantastic tools available in Shopify plugins such as VWO Insights that can use AI to predict how visitors interact with your site, enabling you to spot any UX bottlenecks and optimize accordingly.

 There’s no one particular conversion rate formula or exact science when it comes to digital marketing, but a rule of thumb is that when people look for new information on the website, they shouldn’t need to scroll all the way to the bottom of the page.
 This is especially true when a user scrolls and doesn’t find what they’re looking for!